• Menu

 “The major difference between historical tantra and historical yoga is that tantra incorporates ritual, deity work (especially goddesses), physical and energetic embodiment, initiation into esoteric teachings, and the role of guru, while yoga emphasized enlightenment through discipline, and most particularly the discipline of meditation.”

-After all, if you’re focused on Enlightenment, it makes sense to use the practices that have already proved themselves.
-Tantra then developed more practices – including physical postures – and so vastly expanded the yogic practices.
+If you’re focused on awakening, it makes sense to use the practices that have already proved themselves.
+Tantra (more-or-less) arose out of Yoga, and developed more practices – including physical postures – and so vastly expanded the yogic practices.

 When Muslim conquests sent Tantrikas underground, there was a movement towards simplifying some of these practices into what would become a grass-roots system of practice called Hatha Yoga.
 (See Christpher Wallis’ book Tantra Illuminated for more on this.)